 Social workers may also provide assistance and resources to some foster care children of any age, although substantial caseloads frequently imply that social workers can’t spare enough quality time with each foster care child.

 Foster children who have been disappointed several times because of the foster care system may not put their trust that easily in foster homes, and involuntary placement occurs.

-Trauma counseling or therapies, including trauma-based cognitive behavioral therapy, have proven to assist adults and former foster youth who go through trauma from adoption or foster care.
+Trauma counseling or therapies, including trauma-based cognitive behavioral therapy, have proven to assist adults, young people, and former foster youth who go through trauma from adoption or foster care.

 Trauma-based therapy usually assists individuals in processing their feelings following a traumatic event and may even help manage depression or anxiety due to trauma.

 In some situations, play therapy is beneficial for foster care and adopted children.